MarynaShavlak/dev-interview-hub/src/entities/Article/ui/ArticleCard/GridViewCard/README.md

 ```
 ## Conclusion
 The **`GridViewCard`** component is crucial for rendering articles in a grid layout, offering a flexible and adaptive interface that caters to both legacy and modern design systems.
-By leveraging the `isAppRedesigned` feature flag, the component seamlessly transitions between the `GridViewCardRedesigned` and `DeprecatedGridViewCard` components, ensuring users receive a consistent and visually appealing experience irrespective of the application's design state.
+By leveraging the `isAppRedesigned` feature flag, the component seamlessly transitions between the `GridViewCardRedesigned` and `GridViewCardDeprecated` components, ensuring users receive a consistent and visually appealing experience irrespective of the application's design state.
 The component effectively presents article details such as title, image, creation date, and user avatar, maintaining a high level of detail and engagement.
 This adaptability not only enhances user experience but also supports the application's evolution, allowing for smooth upgrades and interface changes without disrupting the user interface.
 The `GridViewCard` component thus plays a pivotal role in ensuring that articles are displayed effectively and interactively, supporting both current and future design paradigms.